jacksorjacksor/flask/technologies_to_be_aware_of.md

 # Technologies to be aware of
-Python
-Jinja2
+Python : main language being used
-Flask
+Flask : framework being used
-Virtual Environments
-Git
-Databases
+Jinja2 : templating language for .html files
+Virtual Environments : project-specific space to install all used apps into Databases : how data is stored to be used by the website Git : version control
-Frontend languages (HTML/CSS/JS)
+Frontend languages (HTML/CSS/JS) : end result and user interaction

 ## Libraries that are used
 flask : actual framework